A coalition of social justice and civil rights groups say it begins with de-centering police from the lives of Black people

 Building on the research and previous reports by ALC and Policing in Allegheny County (PAC), the vision also calls for shifting money from police budgets to funding measures that will improve community health and safety through organizations that work with people experiencing homelessness, substance use disorder, mental health issues and/or community violence, including domestic abuse.

-Alice Paul is the overdose prevention project coordinator for Prevention Point Pittsburgh, a harm reduction non-profit that has operated a syringe exchange service in Allegheny County since 1995.
+Alice Bell is the overdose prevention project coordinator for Prevention Point Pittsburgh, a harm reduction non-profit that has operated a syringe exchange service in Allegheny County since 1995.
 “One of the most detrimental things for people who use drugs is an interaction with law enforcement,” says Paul.
 “There’s never once been a situation where police involvement seemed helpful.
 We know from our experience, drug use is not something that necessitates police involvement.”